For those of you wanting to know a little more about why / how I became vegan, here’s my story….

 I spent a year vegetarian, which was extremely easy for me.
 Although I ate a fair amount of meat before, I didn’t actually like a lot of it.
 I was pretty much limited to bacon and sausages along with the very occasional steak or chicken wings if at a restaurant.
 The only meat I was really bothered about was bacon, and everyone tells you bacon is the hardest to give up, so I was worried at first that bacon would get the better of me!
 However, this fortunately was not the case and it was actually very easy to give it up.

 During that year, I was 90% vegan anyway as I enjoy eating fruit and vegetables, wasn’t drinking milk and mostly stayed away from sweet snacks as I don’t have a very sweet tooth!
 I wasn’t buying cheese, but was still eating cheese when out for dinner as EVERY freakin’ veggie option always comes loaded with some kind of cheese!

 In 2015, I started reading more and more about veganism and what happens in the dairy industry.
-I couldn’t believe that cows were being repeatedly raped through artificial insemination, having their calves ripped away from then when hours old (to be sold on as veal), then being chained up to milking pumps which left their teats red raw and leaking pus (into the milk by the way…).
+I couldn’t believe that cows were being repeatedly artificially inseminated, having their calves ripped away from then when hours old (to be sold on as veal), then being chained up to milking pumps which left their teats red raw and leaking pus (into the milk by the way…).
 I, like many others, grew up believing that cows always produced milk, and ‘needed’ to be milked.
 This sadly just isn’t the case – more on that here.

 I knew I needed to become vegan, but it took nearly a year for me to make the commitment.